noir-lang/zk_bench/README.md

 4. `bash download_ptau.sh`
 5. `cargo run`

 It then benchmarks tests in the `./tests/` directory.
+Note that some of the tests might take minutes to run.

 ### Tests